How Much Time Do I Need to Prepare for SQE?

 Non-Law Graduates

 For those without a formal legal education, we suggest allowing at least 1.5 years for SQE preparation.
-This longer period accounts for the additional challenges non-law graduates face, such as needing to build foundational legal knowledge before tackling SQE-specific content.
+This longer period accounts for the additional challenges non-law graduates face, such as needing to build foundational legal knowledge before tackling SQE-specific content such as property practice and solicitors accounts.
 Many candidates find that a year or more provides sufficient time to study intensively, complete practice questions, and thoroughly understand the unique assessment requirements.

 Starting from a non-law background presents significant challenges, as you will need to familiarise yourself with legal concepts and case law, often for the first time.
 Given the SQE’s comprehensive coverage, starting with introductory law courses or materials designed to build foundational knowledge is a wise choice.
 Additionally, practising with SQE1’s multiple-choice format early can help you develop the critical-thinking skills needed to discern the best answer among several seemingly correct options.